mtlynch/mtlynch.io/content/retrospectives/2022/03/index.md

 My `instant-reject` folder was for candidates who didn't follow the instructions about how to apply.
 This included:

-* Candidates who only submitted a resume with no letter
+* Candidates who sent me a blank email with only their resume attached
-* Candidates whose letter didn't mention any specifics of the job or of TinyPilot
+* Candidates whose letter didn't mention any specifics of the job or of TinyPilot (recycled application)
 * Candidates who didn't match the job requirements, and they didn't acknowledge the gap in their cover letter

 For these candidates, I moved their application to the `instant-reject` folder and didn't send a reply.